Kunyu Wanguo Quantu: Chinese maps published after 1602

 Most of these maps now are lost.
-Later copies of the 1602 edition of the Kunyu Wanguo Quantu may be found in China, Korea, London, and Vienna; one copy of the map recently was discovered in the store-rooms of the Shenyang Museum in China.
+Later copies of the 1602 edition of the may be found in China, Korea, London, and Vienna; one copy of the map recently was discovered in the store-rooms of the Shenyang Museum in China.
 A world search is currently in progress by Kendall Whaling Museum of Massachusetts.
 Hong Weilian, earlier established a list of twelve total Ricci maps, which differs considerably from Day's findings.

 In 1607 or 1609 the Shanhai Yudi Quantu, is a Chinese map which was published in the geographical treatise Sancai Tuhui.
 The Shanhai Yudi Quantu was influenced highly by the work of Matteo Ricci.
 Matteo Ricci had several of his own maps entitled Shanhai Yudi Quantu.
 The locations in the map have been identified and translated by Roderich Ptak in his work, The Sino-European Map ("Shanhai yudi quantu"), in the Encyclopedia Sancai tuhui: